ibexa/documentation-developer/docs/api/general_rest_usage.md

 # General REST usage

-As explained in the [introduction](rest_api_guide.md), the REST API is based on a very limited list of general principles:
+As explained in the [introduction](rest_api_guide.md), the REST API is based on a limited list of general principles:

--   each resource (uri) interacts with a part of the system (Content, URL aliases, User Groups, etc.),
+-   each resource (URI) interacts with a part of the system (Content, URL aliases, User Groups, etc.),
--   for each resource, one or more verbs are available, each having a different effect (delete a Content item, get a URL Alias, list user groups, etc.),
+-   for each resource, one or more HTTP methods are available, each having a different effect (DELETE a Content item, GET a URL Alias, GET a list of user groups, etc.),
--   media-type request headers indicate what type of data (Content / ContentInfo), and data format (JSON or XML), are expected as a response, and what can be requested.
+-   media-type request headers indicate what kind of data type (Content / ContentInfo), and data format (JSON or XML), are expected as a response, and what can be requested.

 ## Anatomy of a REST call